cavalryjim/agilephd_blog/content/posts/llm_langchain.md

 ### Preprocess the Text

-Now, we preprocess the extracted text to prepare it for further processing:
+Now, we preprocess the extracted text and prepare it for further processing:

 ```python
 ct_splitter = CharacterTextSplitter(separator='.', chunk_size=1000, chunk_overlap=200)